 First of all, nonstick cookware isn't great to cook with.
 You have to use low heat to preserve the nonstick properties, and that, combined with the slipperiness of the cooking surface, means that it's hard to get good browning on your food--and browning is where flavor happens.

-You have to be very careful to not overheat PTFE pans because they can emit toxic fumes at about 500F.
-This probably sounds like a very high temperature, but in our testing, it took less than five minutes for an empty pan to reach 505F on a medium gas flame.
+You have to be extremely careful to not overheat PTFE pans because they can emit toxic fumes at about 500F.
+This probably sounds like a very high temperature, but in our testing, it took less than five minutes for an empty nonstick pan to reach 505F on a medium gas flame.
 So even though PTFE is "safe when used correctly," it can be tricky to use it correctly!
-And you have to make sure that everyone in your household who may use it knows this.
+And you must make sure that everyone in your household who uses it knows this.

-And as everyone probably knows by now, nonstick cookware has serious health and environmental issues.
+And as everyone probably knows by now, nonstick cookware has serious health and environmental issues associated with it.
 PTFE cookware, despite claims of being "safe" and "PFOA free," still contains PFAs, the dreaded "forever chemicals" that persist in water and soil for generations and are associated with several serious health issues, including cancers.
-Even if you never overheat a pan, buying PTFE cookware supports an industry that has polluted the world's water supplies with toxins (and continues to do so).
+Even if you never overheat a pan, buying PTFE cookware supports an industry that has polluted the world's water supplies with dangerous toxins (and continues to do so).

 Also, because nonstick cookware has such a short life span, it's a landfill issue, too.

 Ceramic nonstick cookware is marketed as the safe choice, but we don't know enough about it to know if that's true (just as we didn't know for decades that PTFE cookware had serious health and environmental issues).
-It is also short-lived and requires low heat to remain nonstick (no higher than medium), so it's no better to cook with than PTFE pans.
-In fact, if a nonstick surface is the most important thing for you, you're better off with PTFE, because ceramic nonstick isn't really nonstick: at best, it's semi-nonstick, and most manufacturers recommend using cooking oil for "best results."
-Well, if you need to use cooking oil, then why buy pans with safety and durability issues?
+The nonstick properties are also short-lived--usually even shorter than PTFE pans--and these pans require low heat to remain nonstick (no higher than medium), so it's really no better to cook with than PTFE pans.
+In fact, if a nonstick surface is the most important thing for you, you're better off with PTFE, because ceramic nonstick isn't really nonstick: at best, it's semi-nonstick, and most (probably all, actually, but we haven't checked so we can't say for sure) manufacturers recommend using cooking oil for "best results."
+Well, if you need to use cooking oil, then why buy pans that claim to be nonstick?

 Here's the truth: you don't need nonstick cookware for anything, and there's no reason to buy it.
-When you learn to cook on clad stainless steel and seasoned cast iron, you won't miss your nonstick pans.
+Once you learn how to cook on clad stainless steel and seasoned cast iron, you won't miss your nonstick pans.
 Not even for eggs.

-But if you're going to buy it anyway, don't get a whole set: all you need is a skillet, and it's much cheaper to replace one pan every few years than it is to replace an entire set.
+But if you're going to buy nonstick despite our advice, at least listen to this: don't get a whole set: a skillet is really the only place nonstick makes a difference (though not enough of one that we recommend it), and it's much cheaper to replace one pan every few years than it is to replace an entire set.

 It's logical to think that paying more for expensive brands of nonstick cookware (such as ScanPan, Swiss Diamond, and Caraway) will buy you safety, longer life, and better cooking results, but this isn't the case.
 Expensive nonstick pans (including hybrid brands like Hexclad) usually have a better build quality, so they're thicker, with better heat distribution, but the nonstick qualities are about the same no matter how much you spend.